Computer poker player: Player bots

 Use of player bots or computer assistance while playing online poker is prohibited by most, if not all, online sites.
 Actions taken for breaches are a permanent ban and confiscation of winnings.
 One kind of bot can interface with the poker client (in other words, play by itself as an auto player) without the help of its human operator.
 Real-Time Assistance (RTA) is another method of using computer programs.
-RTA is when a human player uses program called an “solver” such as PioSOLVER or PokerSnowie, running on a different computer, to make their decisions.
+RTA is when a human player uses program called a “solver” such as PioSOLVER or PokerSnowie, running on a different computer, to make their decisions.

 The issue of unfair advantage is twofold.
 For one, bots can play for many hours at a time without human weaknesses such as fatigue and can endure the natural variances of the game without being influenced by human emotion (or "tilt").
 Secondly, since 2019, the computer program Pluribus (poker bot) is successful enough at reading bluffs, calculating odds, and adjusting to strategy that it consistently beats professional poker players at 6-player no-limit Hold’em.